-What good is a list full of new contacts if none of them actually becomes a customer?
+What good is a list full of new contacts if none of them actually become customers?
 Make sure that you focus your marketing efforts on your exact target group.

 For this reason, you should develop a reliable tracking method to make sure that you’re using your marketing budget efficiently.

 It’s cheaper to persuade an existing customer to shop with you again than to win a completely new customer.
 Therefore, one of your goals should be to increase the satisfaction of those who have already bought something from you.

 Indeed, customers who are satisfied with a shop are more likely to buy from it again.
 With the help of customer reviews, you can find out how your online shop is performing (and boost sales).

 You should therefore try to reduce the number of one-time orders.
 This is possible through retargeting, e-mail marketing, or guerrilla marketing.